US House Easily Passes TikTok Ban Bill As Eyes Turn To Senate - UrduPoint

 "Today's bipartisan vote demonstrates Congress' opposition to Communist China's attempts to spy on and manipulate Americans, and signals our resolve to deter our enemies," Republican House Speaker Mike Johnson said after the vote.

-"I urge the Senate to pass this bill and send it to the President so he can sign it into law," he added.
+"I urge the Senate to pass this bill and send it to the President so he can sign it into law."

-But the fate of the bill is uncertain in the more cautious Senate, where some key figures are apprehensive of making such a drastic move against an app that has 170 million US users.
+But the fate of the bill is uncertain in the more cautious Senate, where some are apprehensive of making a drastic move against an app that has 170 million US users.

 President Joe Biden will sign the bill, known officially as the Protecting Americans from Foreign Adversary Controlled Applications Act, into law if it came to his desk, the White House has said.